sunfishcode/basic-text/docs/BasicText.md

 #### Options

-The following boolean options may be enabled:
+The following options may be enabled:

 | Name               | Type    | Default |
 | ------------------ | ------- | ------- |